Plays

 Jake: And murdered, Louis…. didn’t you?

-Charlie: …impressing her, making people look up to me, to her, standing next to me: (large gesture) LADIES AND GENTLEMEN: LOUIS… ARMSTRONG!!!
+Charlie: (ignoring the question) Impressing her, making people look up to me, to her standing next to me: (large gesture) LADIES AND GENTLEMEN: LOUIS… ARMSTRONG!!!

 Jake: (imitating).’I mattered, three, four, something which never happened before…’

-Charlie (aggressive): I’m tall, they’re small, yet had it all.
+Charlie (aggressive): I’m tall, they’re small, had it all.

 Jake: It feels good to resent, doesn’t it?
 At 24!
 But if you don’t go back, you won’t understand what went wrong…

-Charlie: For once getting, nobody taking anything from me, keeping it all…
+Charlie: For once getting, no one taking from me, keeping everything…

 Jake: In the end what happened?